MineRobber9000/botany/README.md

 ## features
 * Curses-based menu system, optimized for 80x24 terminal
-* ASCII art display of plant
+* 20+ Species of plants w/ ASCII art for each
 * Persistent aging system that allows your plant to grow even when app is closed
+* Random and rare mutations can occur at any point in a plant's life
-* Community leaderboard (for shared unix servers) created in program directory `garden_file.json`
+* SQLite Community Garden of other users' plants (for shared unix servers)
-* Data file is created in the user's home (~) directory, along with a JSON file that can be used in other apps.
+* Data files are created in the user's home (~) directory, along with a JSON file that can be used in other apps.
+ * Data is created for your current plant and harvested plants

 ```
 {